Code-Institute-Submissions/Sandra-Be-magic-spells/README.md

 * Log In is possible after registered.
 * User gets a flash message when loged in.
 * Users can be redirected directly to Registration Page if not already registered.
-* User get redirected to Profile Page after login in.
+* User get redirected to Profile Page after logged in.

 **Log Out**